Attendance & Truancy

 Excused Absences

-Student absences are an inevitable part of the school experience, but not all absences are the same.
-Some absences are considered excused, meaning they are authorized and won’t count against a student’s attendance record.
-However, to be considered excused, documentation must be provided within three days of the student returning to school.
-This documentation could come in the form of a note from a parent or doctor’s office, or other forms of verification depending on school policy.
-Providing proper documentation in a timely manner ensures that students receive the full benefit of their education and reduces the negative impact on their academic progress.
+To be considered an excused absence, documentation must be provided to the school within three days of the student returning to school.
+This documentation can include a note from a parent or doctor’s office, or other forms of verification as per school policy.
+Timely provision of proper documentation helps ensure that students receive the full benefit of their education and minimizes negative impacts on academic progress.

 Student absences are considered excused for the following reasons: